Township Business Ideas and Opportunities [UPDATED]

 18. Recycling business

 A good idea is to start by servicing office parks and residential complexes that have a lot of rubbish to sort but may not have the time for recycling and sorting.
-You can charge for collecting, transporting, and sorting recyclable materials like paper and glass, and offer to help them to buy material like recycling bins to make your job easier.
+You can charge for collecting, transporting, and sorting recyclable materials like paper and glass, and offer to help them buy materials like recycling bins to make your job easier.
 The biggest resource for this business is a bakkie.

 Free guide available: Download 25+ business ideas for all industries in South Africa